 In setting the scope. the credibility of the environmental management system depends upon the choice of organizational boundaries.
 The organization considers the extent of control or influence that it can exert over activities, products, and services considering a life cycle perspective.
 Scoping should not be used to exclude activities, products, services, or facilities that have or can have significant environmental aspects, or to evade its compliance obligations.
 The scope is a factual and representative statement of the organization’s operations included within its environmental management system boundaries that should not mislead interested parties.

 Top management shall establish, implement and maintain an environmental policy that, within the defined scope of its environmental management system includes a commitment to fulfill its compliance obligations.

-While all the commitments are important, some interested parties are especially concerned with the organization’s commitment to fulfil its compliance obligations, particularly applicable legal requirements.
-This international Standard specifies a number of interconnected requirements related to this commitment.
+While all the commitments are important, some interested parties are especially concerned with the organization’s commitment to fulfilling its compliance obligations, particularly applicable legal requirements.
+This International Standard specifies the number of interconnected requirements related to this commitment.
 These include the need to:

 - determine compliance obligations;